 We're rated ' Excellent ' on Trustpilot

-One off event insurance frequently asked questions
+One off event insurance Frequently Asked Questions

-• The typical bill for house party-related repairs is over £162 (Allianz)
+• The typical bill for house party-related repairs is over £162 (Allianz).

-• Accident falls in December are up 16% for women and 21% for men (ONS data)
+• Accident falls causing a trip to A&E are more likely than ever, up 16% for women and 21% for men (ONS data).

 Do I need insurance for my one off event?